dtrammell/tctb/README.md

 # TCTBot: Twitter Cryptoasset Trading Bot
-## Cryptoasset trading directed by the masses!
+## Cryptoasset trading directed by The Mob™!

 This bot takes input from its Twitter followers by way of a poll to determine if it should BUY, SELL, or HODL (hold) its assets.